Report on Government Services 2023

 The student attendance rate is the number of actual full time equivalent student days attended by full time students as a percentage of the total number of possible student attendance days attended over the period.

-Nationally in 2021, attendance rates across years 1–10 decreased as remoteness increased, except for NSW and Tasmania where there were higher rates for very remote students than remote students, with the decrease greater for Aboriginal and Torres Strait Islander students than for non-Indigenous students (figure 4.2a).
+Nationally in 2022, attendance rates across years 1–10 decreased as remoteness increased, with the decrease greater for Aboriginal and Torres Strait Islander students than for non-Indigenous students (figure 4.2a).
 This pattern was similar for government and non-government schools (table 4A.21).

 The student attendance level is the proportion of full time students whose attendance rate is greater than or equal to 90 per cent over the period.
 Analysis of the attendance level can highlight ‘at risk’ populations (where a large proportion of individuals have had low attendance over the school year).
 Data on the student attendance level by Indigenous status and remoteness are in tables 4A.22–24.

 ‘Attendance’ is an indicator of governments’ objective that school education services promotes student participation.